EDCD/TickDetector/README.md

 **This is also** responsible for serving data about ticks to interested
 parties:

-1. It provides a [Web Socket API](#web-socket-api) for direct connections.
+1. It provides a [WebSocket API](#web-socket-api) for direct connections.
-1. It provides a simple web page, in turn using the Web Socket API, to display the latest tick and alert if a new tick is detected.
+1. It provides a simple web page, in turn using the WebSocket API, to display the latest tick and alert if a new tick is detected.
 1. It provides an [HTTP API](#http-api) for fetching information about the latest tick and previous ticks, with simple filtering.

 It is necessary for the WebSocket to be passed through any reverse proxy you have in front of the service.